A step-by-step tutorial on how to build a DIY closet organizer.

-SIDE NOTE: I did not assemble the last two shelves until after painting because it would have been difficult to paint a small space with a paint sprayer.
+SIDE NOTE: I did not assemble the last two shelves until after painting because it would have been difficult to reach a small space with a paint sprayer.

 TIPS when attaching shelves:

-- Measure one shelf then assemble before measuring for the next.
+- Measure one shelf and assemble before measuring for the next.

 - Measure front and back on each side piece for each shelf (measuring in four spots).